Inflect logo

 Natural Disaster Risk

 Ireland has a very low natural disaster risk profile, with an INFORM Risk score of 2.1 out of 10, as of September 2025.
-This stable environment is a key factor contributing to its reliability as a data center hub.
+This stability is a key advantage for critical infrastructure and business continuity planning.

-• Tsunami: A low but present risk due to the Atlantic exposure.
+• Tsunami: A very low but non-zero risk for coastal regions.

 Risks from earthquakes and tropical cyclones are negligible.